 He wears glasses and looks serious, and that is why Li-Li is sitting next to him.
 Boys who look like that just have to be clever.

 ‘Could you explain it to me, later?
 I’m not understanding it at all.’
 But someone shushes her from behind and the serious-looking boy does not get to answer.
 She opens her own tablet and taps in her passcode.
-A photo of herself playing with Duffy appears on the screen.
-Duffy!
-How she would just love to give Duffy a big cuddle right now!
+A photo of her playing with Duffy appears on the screen.

 ‘It is through discourses that subjects gain the knowledge and language to speak of and organise themselves and the social world… We can only speak of and “be ourselves” within the definitions of self produced in discourses…There is no…’

 Li-Li feels restless.
 She tries forcing herself to concentrate by transcribing the lecture onto the tablet but the bits and pieces she manages to capture make no sense.
 It is not an idea of language that Li-Li has ever heard before.
 Language to Li-Li means something entirely different.
 It is the beauty of language, the passion of language that has been impressed on Li-Li.
 That is what guides her reading of poetry and novels and her love of Shakespeare.